reactjs/react.dev/content/docs/code-splitting.md

 If you're using [Create React App](https://create-react-app.dev/), [Next.js](https://nextjs.org/), [Gatsby](https://www.gatsbyjs.org/), or a similar tool, you will have a Webpack setup out of the box to bundle your app.

-If you aren't, you'll need to setup bundling yourself.
+If you aren't, you'll need to set up bundling yourself.
 For example, see the [Installation](https://webpack.js.org/guides/installation/) and [Getting Started](https://webpack.js.org/guides/getting-started/) guides on the Webpack docs.

 ## Code Splitting {#code-splitting}